bfontaine/blabbr/README.md

 The most notable limitation right now is that you have to build the model _before_ running the bot.
 It’d be a lot more interesting if it could feed its model in (near-)real-time.

+Additionally, I made this toolkit for my own usage and thus it’s best suited for tweets in French.
+It’ll work for other languages but the text cleaning step won’t be as good.